darrendub/darrendub.github.io/_drafts/2015-07-23-case-study-psc.md

 - 6 responsive web pages
 - Storefront opened June 21, 2013
 - Online store opened August 08, 2014
-- $8,000 generated from online sales
+- Online store generated 2x revenue in first three days
-- Online store generated $2,300 in first three days
+- First month 4,000+ views on the site
-- Two days after we launched the online store sales increased by 4x
+- 30,278 Total Pageviews
 - Most popular item online is the Merica Jersey (accounts for 40% of all sales)
 - Connected his brand to fans across the U.S.